bekk/bekk-christmas/post/javascript/d3-in-action.md

 post_year: 2018
 post_day: 20
 title: D3 in action
-ingress: >-
-  [D3 (Data Driven Documents)](https://d3js.org/) is a JavaScript library that's well suited to create data visualizations on the web.
+ingress: "[D3 (Data Driven Documents)](https://d3js.org/) is a JavaScript library that's well suited to create data visualizations on the web.
 It brings data to life using HTML, SVGs and CSS.
-You can make everything from static graphs to interactive articles.
+You can make everything from static graphs to interactive articles."
 authors:
   - Svein Petter Gjøby
 ---